stoleckipawel/LearningEngine/Docs/Architecture/LEVEL_SCENE_RENDERER_DESIGN.md

 };

 // Scene processes it:
-void Scene::LoadLevel(const LevelDesc& desc, AssetSystem& assets);
+void Scene::LoadLevel(const Level& level, AssetSystem& assets);
 ```

 **How it works:** Level produces a pure-data `LevelDesc`.
 Scene consumes it, performs all loading, and owns the results.
-Level never touches Scene directly.
+Procedural and imported meshes are both expressed as `MeshRequest`.

 | Pros | Cons |
 |------|------|